Pultti/React-ToDoApp-Firebase/README.md

 FIREBASE_APP_ID= xxx

 7. Build firebase project, add <web> app in firebase and add authentication (Email/password)
-8. Paste the code you get from web app to .env file
+8. Paste the code you get from firebase to .env file
 9. Use your phone as a mobile hotspot and connect your computer to it
 10. Run in Vs code terminal - npx expo start
 11. Download Expo go from playstore